b0nbon1/b0nbon1/content/blog/acid-database-properties-part-2-isolation.md

 ### 2. Repeatable Read

 The transaction sees a snapshot of the database as it was when the transaction started.
 All queries see the same data, regardless of what other transactions commit.

+**Analogy:** Like receiving a monthly bank statement—it shows your balance at a specific moment.
+No matter how many times you look at it, the numbers don't change, even if your actual balance does.

 ```sql
 BEGIN;